Every so often I come across a lens that just gets me totally hooked and obsessed with photography.

 I don’t feel like I’m very good at shooting with 35mm lenses but they just work so well with kids where you want to capture them, in their element with the world around them.
 You want their world to feel big because as a kid, the world does feel big.
 The 35mm focal length is just perfect for that without introducing too much distortion as you would get with a wider lens.

 While the 35mm f1.8 is fairly expensive, it has a little magic to it that I noticed right away.
 A bit more character than the 85mm or the 50mm.
 By character, in this case, I mean micro-contrast.
-That fabled term that many believe as pseudoscience even though Zeiss has posted several articles on the subject.
+That fabled term that many believe is pseudoscience even though Zeiss has posted several articles on the subject.

 Character can also mean other things, a fun flair, some strange color shifts, etc.

 What is Micro-Contrast?
 Well, that’s a different topic I’m going to try to address in the future, but basically, it makes your images feel alive.
-While it’s not always important, sometimes I like having a crisper punch when I’m just trying to capture lifes little moments.
+While it’s not always important, sometimes I like having a crisper punch when I’m just trying to capture life’s little moments.
 This is different then sharpness.
 Sharpness is just focused light and is independent of the coherency of light.

 There are artistic, stylized forms of photography, then there is capturing life photography.
-For the latter, I like having that punchier high micro-contrast look, where the images feel sharp, and detail, even though they might not necessarily be in perfect focus or maybe have a little motion blur.
+For the latter, I like having that punchier high micro-contrast look, where the images feel sharp, and detailed, even though they might not necessarily be in perfect focus or maybe have a little motion blur.

 The 35mm f1.8 is one of the better micro-contrast lenses in the Z lineup, and it especially comes alive at f2.8.